Staff IT Essentials

 Various email aliases exist for subjects, courses and organisational staff aliases, these are available from the Contacts page and are for use by lecturers, tutors, students and staff.
 Staff and students can also join lists to receive information or participate in discussion forums in LearnJCU.

-It should be noted that these are for academic and professional purposes and that inappropriate use of JCU's Email service may incur penalty under the ICT Acceptable Use Policy policy.
-You should also be aware of the Communications Guidelines.
+It should be noted that these are for academic and professional purposes and that inappropriate use of JCU's Email service may incur a penalty under the ICT Acceptable Use Policy policy.

-As a member of JCU Staff you have access to some files and services from off-campus or when working from home.
+As a member of JCU Staff, you have access to some software, files and services from off-campus or when working from home.

 If you choose to BYOD (Bring Your Own Device) eg: personal laptops or mobile device, on campus, then there are a few links that might prove useful so you get the best experience: